chrhaeusler/studyforrest-ppa-srm/README.md

 	branch | grep "job-*" | xargs git branch -D

-### Perform the model fit on training subjects' data
+### Perform the model fit on data of the training subjects
-	# manually add scripts that calculate the common functional space and training subjects' transformations
+	# manually add scripts that calculate the common functional space and transformations for the training subjects
 	# ('data_srm_fitting.py', 'data_srm_fitting_venv.sh', 'data_srm_fitting.submit' )
 	datalad save -m 'add scripts to perform SRM fitting (.py, .sh, .sh)'
 	# run it on a computer cluster